-A long but less challenging trail that has some good views but spends most of the time in a burn scar so make sure you are prepared for the elements.
+Chair Rocks is a long but less challenging trail that has some good views but spends most of the time in a burn scar so make sure you are prepared for the elements.

 Finding the trail can be a bit of a challenge as it is just a small pull-off that is unmarked on Deckers Road near the Buffalo Creek area.
 From there you will cross the road and see a small marker for the Colorado Trail.